rarimo/js-sdk-examples/transaction-react/README.md

    - Phantom
    - Solflare

-1. Obtain some UNI tokens as described in the [Instructions for the Rarimo demo application instructions](https://rarimo.gitlab.io/demo-settlement/?path=/story/demo-purchasewithanytoken--demo-instructions&full=true).
+1. Obtain some UNI or USDC tokens as described in the [Instructions for the Rarimo demo application instructions](https://rarimo.gitlab.io/demo-settlement/?path=/story/demo-purchasewithanytoken--demo-instructions&full=true).

 1. Clone this folder.